 South Cornwall · PL24

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Tywardreath, that work is shaped by the place itself — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+What works on a PL24 plot rarely works elsewhere — Tywardreath is a village above Par on the south coast, with a Norman church and a Conservation Area at the village core, with a building stock that leans toward post-war estates and Edwardian houses.

 Why Tywardreath is its own job.

-Conservation Area covers the village including the church.
+Cornwall Council's lens on Tywardreath is consistent: conservation Area covers the village including the church.
 Par Sands and Par Harbour to the south include china clay heritage and brownfield redevelopment opportunities.
 For architectural design specifically, parts of Tywardreath sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Tywardreath drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
 That's why we treat every Tywardreath project as a PL24-area job first — not a generic Cornwall job with a postcode bolted on.
+The post-war estates that dominate Tywardreath (and continue out toward Luxulyan) set the tone for any architectural design scheme here.

 Planning note